Table of contents

 The government has said the nurseries will be located in ‘childcare deserts’ where there is currently a shortage of early years provision.

-Who will run the new nurseries?
+Who will run the new settings?

 The school will run the nursery or a private or voluntary provider or a childminder will be asked to run it.